ktauchathuranga/notebud/README.md

 - **Search functionality** - Quick search through your notes
 - **Character counter** - Track note length with warnings
 - **Share notes** - You can share notes using usernames
+- **20Mb storage** - You can store documets and zip files total size of 20Mb's
+- **Share files** - You can share files as well with other users

 ### Chat Features
 - **Real-time messaging** - WebSocket-powered instant communication